-This page has been set up to enable you to easily access information about the Club’s response to the Coronavirus Pandemic
+This page has been set up to enable you to easily access information about the Club’s response to the current Coronavirus Pandemic

-Current Club Status: Level 1
+Current Club Covid-19 Status: Level 5

 This is recommended reading so that members can understand the approach being adopted and can contribute to the development of ongoing ideas.

 - 13th May 2020: the Major Incident Committee moved the Club’s Covid-19 Status to Level 1, following updates to the Government’s restrictions, changes to water-based activities guidance from Defra and updates to the Harbour Conservancy guidelines.

 - 6th June 2020: the Club launches its new Takeaway meals service.